Estimated reading time: 9 minutes

 When it comes to Quesadillas, it’s all about the melted cheese!
 A tortilla is filled with cheese along with other fillings such as carne asada steak, chicken or veggies and then toasted.
 Other ingredients typically used as a dip on the side, or to slather inside, are sour cream, guacamole and fresh coriander.

-Large wheat tortillas are the best tortillas to use for making quesadillas.
+Large soft wheat tortillas are the best tortillas to use for making quesadillas.
 They are large, and therefore have more surface area for you to fold into a half-moon shape on the pan when cooking, without losing too much filling space.

 When it comes to ideas for fillings for your quesadillas the only limit really is your imagination.
 If you’re a meat-eater then chicken is the most usual filling but really anything goes.